SFarbolin/quartz/content/solstice-fires.md

 During cleanup, some charcoal is collected from each fire to be added to the next one.
 Thus there is a direct physical connection between each fire, going back to the first one in December 2024.

+You may ask, as many do: "Is this some kind of pagan thing?"
+And the answer is: it is if you want it to be!
 > ***Everyone brings their own meaning to the event.***
+Mostly, we just think it's a great excuse to take a day to be outside, recognize the changing seasons, and stand around a big fire with people we like.

+(That being said, I do think the traditional [[Pagan Sabbats]] are pretty cool.)

+# Past Fires

+## Winter 2025

+## Summer 2025

+## Winter 2024